 For the very best sportsmen there is the opportunity to represent the school in their chosen sport's 1st team and development teams.
-The School has annual traditional fixtures with Auckland Grammar, St Pats (Silverstream).
-Whanganui Collegiate, Francis Douglas Memorial College, Hamilton Boys' High, Wellington College and Palmerston North Boys' High.
+The School has annual traditional fixtures with Auckland Grammar School, St Pats (Silverstream), St Paul's Collegiate School, Francis Douglas Memorial College, Hamilton Boys' High School, Wellington College and Palmerston North Boys' High School.
 Along with this, the school is involved in the Super 8 schools competition.
-This is widely regarded as one of the best secondary school competitions in the country where the central North Island Boys state secondary schools compete in rugby, football, hockey, golf, badminton, tennis, cricket, surfing, cross-country volleyball, clay target shooting, chess, and basketball.
+This is widely regarded as one of the best secondary school competitions in the country where the central North Island Boys state secondary schools compete in rugby, football, hockey, golf, badminton, tennis, cricket, surfing, cross-country volleyball, chess, and basketball.
 These teams, as all our teams do, strive for excellence, and in doing so have achieved some fine results.
 Recent successes and photos are always promoted on the school website and Facebook page.